 NFL Week 10 winners, losers: 49ers' win over Chargers leaves much to be desired

-Week 10 winners, losers: 49ers' win leaves much to be desired originally appeared on NBC Sports Bayarea
+Week 10 winners, losers: 49ers' win leaves much to be desired originally appeared on NBC Sports Boston

 Uh, what just happened?